Balbader/odin-rock-paper-scissors/README.md

 ## Assignment

-1. Start a new Git repo for your project.
+1. Start a new Git repo for your project.<br>
    <br>
 2. Create a blank HTML document with a script tag (Hint: it is best practice to link an external .js file).
 This game is going to be played completely from